jasonlutterloh/metrics-peloton/README.md

     npm run dev
 ```

 The app should be available at [http://localhost:5000](http://localhost:5000).
-A `sample-data.json` is provided to test the app.
+A `sample-data.json` is provided to test the app inside the `src/data` folder.

 ### Production Deploy